 Martina Franca

-Martina Franca is the largest town in the Itria Valley and can trace its roots back to the 10th century AD.
+The largest town in the Itria Valley, Martina Franca and can trace its roots back to the 10th century AD.

 Being in the heart of the valley, Martina Franca is a great base from which to explore the area but spend some time exploring its old centre which boasts beautiful Baroque architecture (like the Palazzo Ducale and the impressive Basilica di San Martino) and quaint streets.
-When you’re here, drop by for dinner at Osteria del Coco Pazzo, a charming restaurant in a vaulted space that serves excellent Puglian food and wines.
+When you’re here, drop by for a meal at Osteria del Coco Pazzo, a charming restaurant in a vaulted space that serves excellent Puglian food and wines.
 Ask for the local specialty ‘capocollo’, a cured pork salami.
-Search for hotels in Martina Franca (Booking.com).
+Other restaurants I can recommend include Ristorante Garibaldi (with a lovely terrace in front of the Basilica) and La Tavernetta.
+Read more about things to see in Martina Franca.

 Locorotondo